 Running Start is a program created by the Washington State Legislature to provide high school juniors and seniors an opportunity to enroll in college classes that will meet high school graduation requirements, as well as apply toward a college degree.
-Students are not charged tuition if the student doesn't exceed the enrollment combination of 1.2 FTE.
+Students are eligible for up to 15 tuition-free college credits per quarter based on how many classes they are taking at their high school.
 They are, however, required to pay lab and comprehensive fees, books, supplies and transportation costs.
 Students who take classes below college level are charged full tuition and fees.

-To participate in the program, students are required to complete the placement test and/or submit Smarter Balance scores.
-Students must qualify for reading at college level and qualify for either math or English composition at college level.
+To be admitted into the program, students can take CBC's placement test or submit: Smarter Balanced Assessment Consortium (SBAC) scores, an official college transcript, an official AP score report, unofficial high school transcripts (math only) or unofficial SAT/ACT scores (math only).
+Students must test or place into college-level reading and either college-level math or college-level English to qualify.
 Students who qualify should meet with their high school counselors to determine high school graduation requirements.